bbookman/AI_summarize/src/templates/journal.md

 OPTIONAL
 ### Psychological Visit:

-Trigger Words: "Bipolar", "Larry", "Anxiety", "Depression".
+CRITICAL: Only include the "### Psychological Visit:" header and the following content IF a psychological visit (e.g., triggered by words like "Bipolar", "Larry", "Anxiety", "Depression", or a Monday 3 PM appointment) is detected in the day's transcript.
+If no such visit is detected, OMIT THIS ENTIRE "Psychological Visit" SECTION, including its header.

+Trigger Words: "Bipolar", "Larry", "Anxiety", "Depression", "Manic", "Mania".
+The visit will most likely be on a Monday or Tuesday at 3 pm.
+Check the date and time and trigger words as part of the detection of a psychologist visit.

 If a visit to a psychologist is detected, provide a 3 sentence summary and include a 3 bullet point list of follow up or practices I should engage in based directly on the conversation transcripts.

-Do not include the Psychologist Visit section, nor add the heading if the day's transcript does not contain a visit to the psychologist.
-The visit will most likely be on a Monday at 3 pm.
-Check the date and time as part of the detection of a psychologist visit.
+### Psychiatrist Visit:
+CRITICAL: Only include the "### Psychiatrist Visit:" header and the following content IF a visit to a psychiatrist is detected in the day's transcript.
+If no visit to a psychiatrist is detected, OMIT THIS ENTIRE "Psychiatrist Visit" SECTION, including its header

+Trigger Words: "Dorinda", "Dorinda Dew", "Coastal Carolina Neuropsychiatric Center".
+If a visit to a psychiatrist is detected, provide a 3 sentence summary and include a 3 bullet point list of follow up or practices I should engage in based directly on the conversation transcripts.

 END